annaluizando/blindspot/README.md

 ### In Progress

 - [ ] Implement adaptive text color based on terminal theme
-- [ ] Fix and improve help text clarity
+- [+-] Fix and improve help text clarity
 - [ ] Resolve bug in game mode toggle
 - [ ] Add scroll when height is too big for terminal view
+  > scroll will happen using j/k as arrow keys and arrow keys itself will work for
+  > selecting the response.
-- [ ] Look for better code highlighting theme
+- [+-] Look for better code highlighting theme
-- [ ] Review code and improve
+- [+-] Review code and improve
 - [ ] Complete manual review of challenges.yaml
+- [ ] Add cli support

 ## 📜 License